Finding webpages that have no links is difficult, but not impossible.

 Without any way of knowing where the page fits into your site as a whole, it can be more difficult to determine which queries the page is relevant for.

-Before we dive into orphan pages, I wanted to take a moment to briefly clarify the difference between orphan and dead-end pages, as there has been some confusion between these SEO terms.
+Before we dive into orphan pages, let’s take a moment to briefly clarify the difference between two SEO terms that can cause confusion.

 As we’ve already established, an orphan page is a webpage that isn’t linked to by, or reachable from, any other page on the same website.